How Siren agency creates 16,000 news articles about prosecuted crimes in Sweden

 Siren, a news agency based in Sweden, delivers more than 3,000 news articles a day to the country's publishers - customized to each user's needs.
-The news agency uses AX Semantics' content generation software to create messages based on law enforcement, criminal court orders and district court judgments.
+The news agency uses AX Semantics` natural language generation software to create messages based on law enforcement, criminal court orders and district court judgments.
 In addition, background information such as corporate holdings and prior criminal offenses is added.

 In this interview, Matti Larsson, CEO of Siren News Agency shares his experience about the software and describes how Siren creates simple and meaningful content in which crimes, defendants, locations and sentences appear.